Oghma-Infinium/Ascensio/README.md

 ## Introduction

-Ascensio is a labor of love from 3 Skyrim modders, who care a little bit *too* much about visuals, to provide an expansive graphical package that covers animations, provides custom recolors for various mods to seamlessly tie everything together, and a plethora of handpicked assets for an enhanced Skyrim experience.
+Ascensio is a labor of love from 3 Skyrim modders, who care a little bit *too* much about visuals, to provide an expansive graphical package that covers animations, provides custom recolors for various mods to seamlessly tie everything together, and a plethora of handpicked assets for an enhanced Skyrim experience. **This modlist does not offer the full Creation Club Content suite.**

 There are minor gameplay changes within the list, which are nothing too drastically altering, but consist of QOL mods such as [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) to fix janky vanilla movement.
 Also included are unofficial patches, such as [USSEP](https://www.nexusmods.com/skyrimspecialedition/mods/266) and [USMP](https://www.nexusmods.com/skyrimspecialedition/mods/49616), to fix exploits and bugs.

 If you're curious about the specific mods in the list, the full modlist can be viewed [here](https://loadorderlibrary.com/lists/ascensio-1).

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+*This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).*

 ---